There are currently no active references in this article.

 Conservation status Least concern (LC)

-As Bean (1976) states, the species does well in and near London, with impressive old examples at Kew.
+As Bean (1976a) states, the species does well in and near London, with impressive old examples at Kew.
 The UK and Ireland champion, growing on the Munden Estate, Hertfordshire, measured 17 m tall in 2018 (The Tree Register 2018).
-Younger examples on the Whiteknights Campus of the University of Reading also enjoy the heat of the south east of England, though it also grows well in the north of the country, with an example at Blagdon Hall, Northumberland, measured at 14 m in 2013 (The Tree Register 2018).
-The species is also present in numerous collections in North America, including the Arnold Arboretum, Boston, The Morton Arboretum, Illinois and the University of Washington Botanic Gardens (American Public Gardens Association 2017).
+Younger examples on the Whiteknights Campus of the University of Reading also enjoy the heat of the southeast of England, though it also grows well in the north of the country, with an example at Blagdon Hall, Northumberland, measured at 14 m in 2013 (The Tree Register 2018).
+The species is also present in numerous collections in North America, including the Arnold Arboretum, Boston, the Morton Arboretum, Illinois and the University of Washington Botanic Gardens (American Public Gardens Association 2017).
 At its best, as well as a fine show of flowers in spring, Acer monspessulanum produces strong, orange autumn colour.
-As noted by Grimshaw and Bayton (2009, p.
+As noted by Grimshaw & Bayton (2009, p.
 91), ‘Acer monspessulanum is a charming small tree that deserves wider planting’.
 It is apparently also used as a hedge plant in the south of Europe.
-Bean (1976).
+(Bean 1976a).

 Acer ibericum Bieberstein ex Willdenow